 Duty to have the person confined attend hearing

 Provisional release and protection

 Protection of personal liberty

 Cost of trials

-The Applicant must pay in advance for the costs necessary for the trial.
-The costs include the cost of service, cost of a witness to make appearance, costs needed for the professional diagnosis of the Confinee’s psychological/mental state and the cost of transporting the Confinee to the provisional confinement facility.
+The petitioner must pay in advance for the costs incurred throughout the proceedings.
+The costs include service fees, witness fees, expert fees for professional diagnosis of the person confined's psychological and mental state and the cost of transporting him or her to the provisional facility.

-In the event the Applicant cannot afford to pay the costs due to financial difficulties, he/she may use the legal aid program.
+If the petition is not able to afford to pay the costs due to financial difficulties, he/she may use the legal aid program.

-The court may have the party losing the trial to bear all or partial costs of the trial.
+The court may have the party losing the trial to bear all or partial costs of the proceedings.